-This week the 3 Chord Club visits one of the most famous buildings in music history; The Brill Building at 1619 Broadway in Manhattan.
-Each Friday we choose three songs from a specific artist, label or genre of music that we’ll learn by ear.
+Today the 3 Chord Club visits one of the most famous buildings in music history; The Brill Building at 1619 Broadway in Manhattan.
+At the 3 Chord Club we choose three songs from a specific artist, label or genre of music that we’ll learn by ear.
 All the songs will contain three chords or less!
-You’ll find links to the lyrics but not the chords.
-That’s where y0ur ears come in.
 Since you know the song only has one to three chords, try to figure out the changes, or chord progression by ear.
 Here’s a hint, most of the time the chords will be the I-IV & V or V7 chords.
 In the Key of C, that’s C-F-G or G7.

 (Hint: Goes to the IV in the verse)

 Blame It On The Bossa Nova (Mann & Weil) performed by Eydie Gorme